Posted in Druidry, Spirituality and Beliefs

 I was raised in a Christian household, but neither my mom nor my dad was particularly religious, at least not church every Sunday religious.
 I am technically Catholic, but I am not a very good one, and my stepmom and mom are Methodist so my both houses had a Protestant influence.
 It’s always been pretty relaxed though.
 My mom taught me about reincarnation because that’s what she believes in.
 One of my cousins chose to be Jewish when her Christian and Jewish parents gave her the choice.
 My roommate in flight school taught me a lot about Hinduism.
 Also, I have always had a hunger and passion for stories, so I devoured the world of fiction and dived even deeper into the realm of legend and mythology when that well dried up.
 Religious and spiritual texts are stuffed full to the brim with all sorts of stories about life.
 I became disillusioned by religion before high school and only went through the motions of confirmation because my mom wanted me to do it.
 For most of my teens and early 20s, I was openly agnostic, believing that there was a higher purpose to life but not buying into any of the established religions.

-You may also want to read: My Minimalism Journey
+You may also want to read: Mindfulness Meditation for Beginners

 Nonetheless, I have valued the lessons and values that some religious texts have to share and I have always seen that the core message at the heart of all religions is to love each other.
 It seems we just disagree on what it looks like when we love each other.
 This led to me gathering my own set of stories and parables to call on when I am struggling with something difficult.
 At the core, I believe that religions have always been meant to serve the community as a place to seek community, advice, and assistance.
 The problem is that the same stories don’t resonate with everyone, and the needs of each community can vary drastically.
 We are starting to shift from structured religious communities and more flexible spiritual communities.
 I also find it interesting that people want to separate their beliefs from the word religion and tend to stress the word spirituality as an indicator that their beliefs are inclusive and not exclusive.